Zanclean flood: Event

 The Zanclean flood occurred when the Strait of Gibraltar opened.
 Tectonic subsidence of the Gibraltar region may have lowered the sill until it breached.
-The exact triggering event is not known with certainty; faulting or sea level rise are debatable.
+The exact triggering event is not known with certainty; faulting and sea level rise are debatable.
 The most widely accepted hypothesis is that a stream flowing into the Mediterranean eroded through the Strait of Gibraltar until it captured the Atlantic Ocean and that the Strait did not exist before this erosion event.

 During the flood, a channel formed across the Strait of Gibraltar, which starts at the Camarinal Sill in the Strait of Gibraltar.
 The channel is eroded into the seafloor of the Alboran Sea, splits around the Vizconde de Eza high of the Alboran Sea and eventually connects with the Alboran Channel before splitting into several branches that end in the Algero-Balear basin.
 The channel has a U-like shape in its starting region, which is consistent with its formation during a giant flood.
 The formation of the channel mobilized about 1000 km3 of rock, which was deposited in the Alboran Sea in the form of giant submarine bars.
 The sector of the Zanclean channel that passes through the Camarinal Sill may have a different origin, however.

+Elsewhere, the levels of the world's oceans dropped by approximately 10 m as the Atlantic flowed into the Mediterranean, and every other ocean backfilled the Atlantic.

 Whether the Zanclean flood occurred gradually or as a catastrophic event is controversial, but it was instantaneous by geological standards.
 The magnitude of a catastrophic flood has been simulated by modelling.
 One single-dimensional model assumes a catastrophic flood of more than 10–100 sverdrup.
 (Note: 1 sverdrup is 1,000,000 cubic metres per second.
 Total outflow of all rivers is about 1.2 sverdrup.)
 Another estimate assumes that after the first breach of the sill, the flowing water eroded the threshold and formed the channel across the Strait of Gibraltar, increasing the flow of water which in turn increased the erosion until water levels rose enough in the Mediterranean to slow the flood.